Trunpm/Insightface_EfficientNet/README.md

 # Insightface_EfficientNet
-This repo implements the Deep Face Recognition part of Insightface([github](https://github.com/deepinsight/insightface))  with a backbone of EfficientNet([github](https://github.com/lukemelas/EfficientNet-PyTorch)).
+Pytorch implements the Deep Face Recognition part of Insightface([github](https://github.com/deepinsight/insightface))  with a backbone of EfficientNet([github](https://github.com/lukemelas/EfficientNet-PyTorch)).
 # About EfficientNet
 Official explanation: EfficientNets are a family of image classification models, which achieve state-of-the-art accuracy, yet being an order-of-magnitude smaller and faster than previous models.
 We develop EfficientNets based on AutoML and Compound Scaling.
 In particular, we first use [AutoML Mobile framework](https://ai.googleblog.com/2018/08/mnasnet-towards-automating-design-of.html) to develop a mobile-size baseline network, named as EfficientNet-B0; Then, we use the compound scaling method to scale up this baseline to obtain EfficientNet-B1 to B7.
 <table border="0">